Exclusive: Brazil battles dozens of coronavirus cases on offshore oil rigs

-RIO DE JANEIRO (Reuters) - There have been 126 confirmed cases of the coronavirus among oil and gas workers in Brazil, including 74 people who were recently on offshore oil platforms, industry regulator ANP told Reuters on Tuesday, revealing an outbreak far worse than previously thought.
+RIO DE JANEIRO (Reuters) - There have been 126 confirmed cases of the coronavirus among oil and gas workers in Brazil, including 74 people who were recently on offshore oil platforms, regulator ANP told Reuters on Tuesday, exposing an outbreak far worse than previously thought.

-The regulator said via email that as of Monday evening there were another 897 suspected cases of coronavirus in the industry.
+The regulator said via email that as of Monday evening there were another 897 suspected cases of coronavirus in the industry, which employs tens of thousands of Brazilians and is a key bulwark of Latin America’s largest economy.

+Companies have been girding for outbreaks in the offshore oil industry, where employees often work, sleep and eat in close quarters.
+While isolated cases have been reported in other oil-producing areas, such as the Gulf of Mexico and the North Sea, Brazil’s offshore fields appear to have been hit the hardest.

+Although the impact on production in Brazil has been modest so far, skeletal staffing is already stalling development in some of the world’s most promising offshore oil fields, adding to uncertainty as global demand for petroleum dries up.

-The ANP released the information after Reuters requested comment regarding an internal document from state-run oil firm Petrobras seen by Reuters.
+The ANP released the coronavirus statistics for the industry after a request for comment regarding an internal document from state-run oil firm Petrobras, seen by Reuters.

-That document showed Petrobras recorded 59 suspected coronavirus cases and 19 confirmed cases among employees and subcontractors in one deep-sea oil basin last week.
+That document showed Petrobras had recorded 59 suspected coronavirus cases and 19 confirmed cases last week among employees and subcontractors in one deep-sea oil-producing region, known as the Santos Basin.

 All 19 confirmed cases were located on one ship operated by Japanese oil services firm Modec Inc, according to the document.
 The suspected cases were spread among a dozen offshore and nearby coastal facilities, including 11 suspected cases at a platform in the prolific Lula oilfield.